Working from Home in the Summer

 A common complaint I hear from my summer clients is they become a taxi service for the children and their children’s friends.
 After all you are home – and your children will volunteer your services without asking.
 Your productivity and gas tank will bottom out fast.

 Avoid these pitfalls of summer by finding a shared office solution near you.
-If you are close to the Daytona Beach, Florida area, visit Work Webb’s website to see what we can offer you besides a quiet place to work.
+If you are close to the Daytona Beach or Melbourne, Florida area, visit Work Webb’s website to see what we can offer you besides a quiet place to work.